 - Score chestnuts and cook them in water until soft.

-- Remove the shells, then puree the chestnuts.
+- Remove the shells, puree the chestnuts.

 - Add sugar, vanilla, or a pinch of salt to taste.